-18 For the period 2018 to 2020, Hydro is transitioning to the interconnection with the North

-American grid.
-During the transition period, the LIL and the Maritime Link (ML) will be available,

-20 providing an opportunity to reduce the use of costly Holyrood generation by using lower cost to its transmission facilities during the transition period.
-The provision of open access requires

-21 off-Island purchases in 2018, 2019 and 2020.
+For the period 2018 to 2020, Hydro is transitioning to the interconnection with the North American grid.
+During the transition period, the LIL and the Maritime Link (ML) will be available, providing an opportunity to reduce the use of costly Holyrood generation by using lower cost off-Island purchases in 2018, 2019 and 2020.

-Hydro and its parent company, Nalcor Energy (Nalcor), will be expected to provide open access

-25 the implementation of a transmission tariff which conforms to universally-accepted reciprocity
+Hydro and its parent company, Nalcor Energy (Nalcor), will be expected to provide open access to its transmission facilities during the transition period.
+The provision of open access requires the implementation of a transmission tariff which conforms to universally-accepted reciprocity

-5 Hydro filed two reports with the Board on marginal costs reflecting the Labrador-Island interconnection.
+&lt;sup>5 Hydro filed two reports with the Board on marginal costs reflecting the Labrador-Island interconnection.
 Part 1 was filed on December 29, 2015 and focused on methodology issues.
 Part 2 of the report was filed on February 26, 2016 and provided marginal cost estimates reflecting the Labrador-Island interconnection.
 The Rate Design Review Report which reviewed the Wholesale Rate of Newfoundland Power and the Island Industrial Customer rate was filed by Hydro on June 15, 2016.

 1 standards.
 Under an open access regime, operating and maintenance costs associated with 2 transmission facilities are recovered through a published transmission tariff.
 Reciprocity 3 standards require that Hydro also pay the same published transmission tariff that is chargeable 4 to outside third parties that want to flow energy on the Provincial transmission grid.
-However, 5 OC2013-343 does not permit Hydro to recover costs of the Muskrat Falls Project from its customers until the near or full commissioning of the Muskrat Falls Project.6 6 7 8 In determining revenue requirements for the 2018 Test Year and the 2019 Test Year, Hydro is 9 proposing to establish a deferral account which shall include any difference between: (i) the 10 actual costs attributable to off-island power purchases including the cost of delivery; and (ii) the costs that would have been incurred if that same amount of energy had been supplied from the 11 12 Holyrood Thermal Generating Station, based on the approved Test Years' unit cost of No. 6 fuel.
+However, 5 OC2013-343 does not permit Hydro to recover costs of the Muskrat Falls Project from its customers until the near or full commissioning of the Muskrat Falls Project.
+6 7 8 In determining revenue requirements for the 2018 Test Year and the 2019 Test Year, Hydro is 9 proposing to establish a deferral account which shall include any difference between: (i) the 10 actual costs attributable to off-island power purchases including the cost of delivery; and (ii) the costs that would have been incurred if that same amount of energy had been supplied from the 11 12 Holyrood Thermal Generating Station, based on the approved Test Years' unit cost of No. 6 fuel.
 13 Hydro proposes that the costs incurred to use the Muskrat Falls Project transmission assets be 14 15 recognized and paid for from the fuel savings.
 16 17 Hydro also proposes that any fuel savings in excess of the cost of delivery be set aside for the 18 benefit of Hydro's customers in reducing the customer rate impact from the recovery of 19 Muskrat Falls Project costs.
-Hydro will file supplemental evidence in the fall of 2017 to provide 20 more detail on the proposed deferral account which must align with the operation of the Rate
+Hydro will file supplemental evidence in the fall of 2017 to provide 20 more detail on the proposed deferral account which must align with the operation of the Rate 21 Stabilization Plan.
+22 23 Future customers will be required to provide recovery of the costs of the Muskrat Falls Project.

-Stabilization Plan.

-Future customers will be required to provide recovery of the costs of the Muskrat Falls Project.

 24 Hydro considers it is reasonable that future customers should receive the benefit from any

-25 savings that can be achieved through the use of the Muskrat Falls Project transmission assets.
+- 25 savings that can be achieved through the use of the Muskrat Falls Project transmission assets. - 26 Setting customer rates for 2018 and 2019 such that the potential net savings derived from the